MuhammadZulhusni/Article-Catalog-Platform/README.md

 # Laravel Blog System

 This is a blog system built using the Laravel framework.
-It includes features such as post creation, editing, deletion, and a commenting system.

-## Features

-- Create, read, update, and delete blog posts
-- Commenting system
-- Responsive design

 ## Requirements